I first tasted this dessert – originally from the city of Vitoria – when I was living in Bilbao, Basque Country.

 Once baked, remove and let cool.

-For the custard cream: boil the milk with half the sugar, remove it as soon as it comes to the boil and let it cool down a little.
-Beat the egg yolks with the sugar vigorously with the whisk until it is well swollen, add the cornstarch and mix well with the spatula.
-Remove a little milk and add it to the mixture, adding all the milk and mixing well.
+For the custard cream: Boil the milk with half the sugar, remove it as soon as it comes to the boil and let it cool down a little.
+Beat the egg yolks with the sugar vigorously with the whisk until it is smooth, add the cornstarch and mix well with the spatula.
+First add a little milk to loosen it up, mix, then add the remainder of the milk.

-Put it back in the fire always stirring continuously with the hand mixer until it thickens well and always low temperature.
+Put it back on the stove at a low temperature stirring continuously with the hand mixer for at least 20 minutes or until it thickens well.

 Whip the cream, which should be very cold, with the sugar.